georgosgeorgos/ComputationalStatisticsBT/bayesian/Bayesian.md

 It is possible to observe that, in the Normal model, the empirical evidence is dominant (and unbalanced); instead in the Uniform model the prior influence is substantial and it gives a smaller weight to the data.

-b) Write the formula of the prior predictive distribution of a single observation and explain how you can simulate i.i.d random drws from it.
+b) Write the formula of the prior predictive distribution of a single observation and explain how you can simulate i.i.d random draws from it.
 Use the simulated values to represent approximately the predictive density in a plot and compare it with the prior predictive density of a single observation  of the previous model

 for a single observation we can write: